syednadeembe/devops-questions-101/solutions.md

 For docker and k8s the priority is not a relative terms, there is no guarantee.
 In Docker we can specify the requirements with the run command and in K8s we have resources block in the pod manifest to set requests and limits, however they are subject to the availability of the underlying nodes and we cant give numbers "-20 to 19" here to set the relative priority within the same kind of objects.

-**Question** 2 : What do you know about LINUX Signals, how does Inter-Process Communication happen with uses of signals.
+<u>**Question</u> 2 : What do you know about LINUX Signals, how does Inter-Process Communication happen with uses of signals.
 Follow-up : How is it related to Kubernetes pod status and to Docker entry points ?

 Solution : There are the interrupt commands that the linux process are able to send to the one another.
 We dont create a new signal we use the existing list that Linux provides (64 of them).